 Mental health issues such as major depressive disorder (MDD), bipolar, post-traumatic stress disorder (PTSD), and substance abuse disorders have links to suicide.

-However, the oft-quoted idea that 80% - 90% of suicides are linked to mental health issues has always been dubious and is fast becoming outdated.
+However, the oft-quoted idea that 80% - 90% of suicides are linked to mental health issues is fast becoming outdated.

 Sometimes, people with no history of mental health issues find themselves experiencing suicidal ideation.
-Major life stresses, such as unemployment, divorce, death of a loved one, or loneliness, can cause suicidal thoughts and actions.
+Major life stresses, such as the death of a loved one or sudden unemployment, can cause suicidal thoughts and actions.

 In any case, the reasons behind suicidal ideation don't matter.
-Pinning the label “mental illness” to the problem brushes a person's real, scary thoughts under the carpet and further stigmatizes mental health issues.
+Pinning the label “mental illness” to the problem is dismissive and stigmatizing.
 If you, or someone you know, has suicidal thoughts, it's vital to access support as soon as possible.

 3. Asking someone about suicide may put the thought into their head